bergstartup/group-share/README.md

 <br><br>
 <b>Networking constraint:</b>
 <br>
 It makes every node and the server connected in a single network.
-So, only one node can receive the file at a time frame, because of congestion control.
+So, only one node can receive the file at a time frame, because of collision avoidance.
 This is similar to, single processor system handling multiple processes.
 <br><br>
 Theoretically, these points prove the inefficiency of SHAREIT group share architecture.
 We tested practically too, the transfer takes place at snail pace.
 <br>